pnochisaki/young-inglewood/_content/pages/faq.md

 ### YOUR WINERY LOOKS BEAUTIFUL, HOW CAN I VISIT?

 We are open 7 days a week from 10am - 3pm.
-We are open to visitors by reservation only.
+We are open to visitors by [reservation only](https://www.exploretock.com/younginglewood).
-We have detailed directions on how to find us on our Contact page.
+We have detailed directions on how to find us on our [contact page](https://young-inglewood.vercel.app/contact).

 ### WHAT ARE YOUR COVID-19 PROTOCOLS?